gchahal1982/G3DAI/ai-platforms/annotateai/docs/comprehensive-documentation.md

 ## 🚀 **OVERVIEW & GETTING STARTED**

-### **What is G3D AnnotateAI MVP?**
+### **What is AnnotateAI Platform?**

-G3D AnnotateAI MVP is a cutting-edge 3D annotation platform that combines advanced 3D rendering, artificial intelligence, and collaborative tools to enable precise, intelligent annotation of 3D models, scenes, and environments.
+AnnotateAI Platform is a cutting-edge 3D annotation platform that combines advanced 3D rendering, artificial intelligence, and collaborative tools to enable precise, intelligent annotation of 3D models, scenes, and environments.

 ### **Key Features**
 - **AI-Powered Annotation**: Intelligent object detection and automatic annotation suggestions